IE-bank-team/ie-bank-infrastructure/modules/network/network-manager/security-admin-configuration/rule-collection/README.md

 ### Parameter: `appliesToGroups`

 List of network groups for configuration.
-An admin rule collection must be associated to at least one network group.
+An admin rule collection must be associated to at least uno network group.

 - Required: Yes
 - Type: array